OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 `brk-multihub://your-add-in-domain`

+For example if you were testing your add-in on port 3000 on the localhost server, you would use `brk-multihub://localhost:3000` as the redirect value.

 Trusted broker groups are dynamic by design and can be updated in the future to include additional hosts where your add-in may use NAA flows.
 Currently the brk-multihub group includes Office Word, Excel, PowerPoint, Outlook, and Teams (for when Office is activated inside).

 ## Configure MSAL config to use NAA